jdabtieu/yan85-disassembler/README.md

 Please submit an issue in the Issue tab, along with the full traceback if printed and the binary (`objdump -M intel -d` of the binary works too)

+## Known Issues
+- The disassembler does not work for all full yan85 levels because the opcodes are randomized

 # Cheating?
 If you work at ASU and would like me to take down this repo, please submit an issue stating so and I will remove it.

 # The yan85 architecture
 The architecture does not specify an exact bit/byte offset for registers and flags, so the ~~very evil~~ problem setters randomize these offsets between different challenges, meaning that they need to be manually located in each binary.
+In addition, even the opcodes themselves are not fixed, meaning that depending on the challenge, opcodes can be in the order `[arg1][inst][arg2]`, or something else, like `[arg2][inst][arg1]`.
 ## Registers
 yan85 registers are 1 byte long, so for most registers, they can only store byte values.
 This means that the stack is at most 256 bytes long.
 | Binary Name | Name   | Description                             | x64 equivalent |